 People tend to buy authentic gold jewelry while traveling to Saudi Arabia, whether for business or as pilgrims.

-This article discusses several ways to ensure you have real gold, all of which you can even do at home.
+This article discusses several ways to ensure you have real gold, which you can do at home.

 1. The Skin Test

 This test requires you to rub the gold jewelry piece against your hands.
-Real gold, when in contact with skin, does not lead to discoloration.
+When in contact with skin, real gold does not lead to discoloration.

-However, if you have fake gold, your jewelry piece will react with the sweat from your hands, resulting in a skin color change.
+However, if you have fake gold, your jewelry piece will react with the sweat from your hands, changing your skin color.
 Your skin will turn a shade of black, blue, or green at the areas in contact with the fake gold.

-You can do another type of skin test to make sure you have real Saudi gold.
+You can do another skin test to ensure you have real Saudi gold.
 For this, you need to rub the jewelry piece against the skin of an iron-deficient person.
 A streak of black will form on that area in contact if you have real gold with you.

 2. The Liquid Foundation Test

 Since gold is a highly non-reactive metal, any traces of discoloration on your skin would mean you have fake gold.

 Recommended: Top Ten Best Face Serums In The World